Laser Toenail Fungus Removal

 Currently there is no 100% effective cure.
 The current options are:

 - Homeopathic remedies like tea tree oil, Listerine, Vicks VapoRub and Clorox

-- Cold laser treatments.
+- Hot laser treatments

 Nomir Medical Technologies is a company in NY formed in 2003 that is developing a laser called Noveon for treatment of diseases like antibiotic-resistant staph infections as well as toenail fungi.
-The Noveon laser, which cost about $20,000, projects two different wavelengths of near-infrared light at toenails to selectively kill fungi.
+The Noveon laser (dual wavelength 870nm and 930nm), which cost about $20,000, projects two different wavelengths of near-infrared light at toenails to selectively kill fungi.
 The results of an early clinical trial were presented at a national dermatology meeting.
 Their trial resulted in a 50% cure rate after four treatments, and a 76% cure rate after six months.
 The trial included a somewhat limited trial size, just 39 toenails.
 Richard F. Burtt of Nomir said the company was preparing to submit the data to the Food and Drug Administration, hoping to receive clearance to market Noveon for this application.
 The FDA has already cleared Noveon for use on the skin and in nasal passages.

 PathoLase is another company selling a cold laser to address the market for anti fungal nail treatments.
 Their product, the PinPointe Footlaser, is an adaptation of a laser that has FDA approval as a dental laser but at that time, it was not FDA cleared.
 Since the product has been sold for use on toenail fungus to about 70 different companies prior to getting federal permission to begin marketing the device, the company was in a pickle.
 All the startup problems were worked out and it is a good system.